DigitalSlideArchive/digitalslidearchive.info/InstallingNvidiaDocker.md

     sudo usermod -a -G docker dagutman

 Adds userid dagutman to the docker group; however you still have to log off then relog back in so the new group permissions are actually applied to your session

+### WHEN WEIRD STUFF HAPPENS

+Curl stopped working for some reason after I rebooted

+    sudo apt-get install libcurl4-openssl-dev

+Seemed to fix it